home-assistant/home-assistant.io/source/_integrations/zwave_js.markdown

 ### How can I use my OZW network key in zwavejs2mqtt?

-You can use your existing networkkey in zwavejs2mqtt but you need to slightly adjust it.
+You can use your existing network key in zwavejs2mqtt but you need to slightly adjust it.
 The OZW looks like this: `0x01, 0x02, 0x03 etc.` while the network key format accepted in zwavejs2mqtt looks like this `0102030405 etc.`.
 You can simply edit your existing key and remove the `"0x"` part and the `", "` part so it becomes one large string of numbers.

 ### What's the benefit of using Z-Wave JS to MQTT over the official Add-On?